g00day/HTRouteScanner/README.md

 # HTRouteScanner

-#### HTRouteScanner is the small python tool that allows to parse all routes in hyper text interfaces for the purpose of checking it for errors
+#### HTRouteScanner is a small python tool that provides opportunity to parse all routes in hyper text interfaces for the purpose of checking it for errors

 ### HTRouteScanner uses: